Which ions are necessary for both the intrinsic and extrinsic pat... | Channels for Pearson+

 Understand the coagulation cascade: The coagulation cascade is a series of events that lead to the formation of a blood clot.
 It consists of two pathways: intrinsic and extrinsic, which converge into a common pathway.

-Identify the role of ions in the coagulation cascade: Ions play crucial roles in various physiological processes, including the coagulation cascade.
-They act as cofactors that are necessary for the activation of certain clotting factors.
+Identify the role of ions in the coagulation cascade: Ions play a crucial role in various physiological processes, including the coagulation cascade.
+They act as cofactors that are necessary for the activation of certain enzymes involved in the cascade.

 Watch next